|Posted by firstname.lastname@example.org on December 29, 2016 at 5:35 PM|

 Digital marketing expert Jane Friedman addressed this head-on in a fascinating talk Nov.
 12 with the Toronto Romance Writers.

-Friedman used examples from history and her own career to tackle the ‘starving artist’ myth from a refreshingly...Read Full Post »
+Friedman used examples from history and her own care...Read Full Post »